-Valuation date

-Actuarially determined contribution rates are calculated as of June 30, two and a half years prior to the end of the plan fiscal year in which the contributions are reported.
-Contributions for the City's fiscal year ended June 30, 2017 were determined based on the actuarial valuation as of December 31, 2014.
-The most recent valuation is as of December 31, 2017.
+Valuation date Actuarially determined contribution rates are calculated as of June 30, two and one-half years prior to the end of the plan fiscal year in which the contributions are reported.
+Contributions for the City's fiscal year ended June 30, 2019 were determined based on the actuarial valuation as of December 31, 2016.
+The most recent valuation is as of December 31,